Viicos/django-autotyping/docs/usage/explicit_type_hints.md

 ```

 !!! warning "Still work in progress"
-    This functionality is still work in progess.
+    This functionality is still work in progress.

 ## Available rules